Skip to main content

 oil rig injury and jones act claim lawyer for offshore injury settlements

-Maritime and offshore platform injury law is very specialized and complex.
+Maritime and offshore platform injury law is very specialized and intricate.
 The level of effort and expertise needed to successfully prosecute a personal injury case under the Jones Act or Maritime Law is something only an experienced, committed maritime or platform injury attorney can provide.
+An individual who is injured offshore must speak to an attorney that has the knowledge and the background to be able to assist them.
+There are various laws that apply to offshore/maritime injuries including:

 WHAT LAWS APPLY TO MARITIME AND OFFSHORE INJURIES?